Self Employed Carpenter

 Chimney Framing Attached to the Roof

 The first chimney took almost all day to build and install.
 But after that first week, I learned a new method of building - production mode.
 I began mass-cutting all of the wall parts so that I wouldn't have to keep changing the settings on my circular saw back and forth from a straight cut (90 degrees) to the 5-12 roof pitch angle (22.6 degrees).
-Once I cut all the lumber, I nailed the pieces together using an assembly-line method.
+Once I cut all the lumber, I assembled the pieces in an assembly-line fashion.
 I was cranking out two to three chimneys a day.
 Life was good.

 One blistering hot summer day, I decided to work late to finish up one of the chimneys I had started - roofers were supposed to begin shingling the next day.
 Almost all the workers had left, and the sun was low in the sky.
 Suddenly, three pickup trucks pulled into the job site and parked in front of my building.
 Workers jumped out and started stretching extension cords and floodlights up to the rooftop.
 "Are you guys going to start roofing now?"
 I asked.
 "Sure!" replied their foreman.
 "It is too hot to shingle roofs in the daytime heat.
 Besides, that's who we are," he said as he handed me his business card - Fly by Night Roofing Company, party by day and work by night.
 "That's cool!"
 I said, "Pardon the pun.
 I am ready for a beer anyway.
 I will head out and let you guys go to work!"